Forex Bank Trading Strategy Revealed – Learn to Track the Smart Money!

 Bullish: A stop run or false push beyond the low of an accumulation period likely means that smart money has been BUYING into the market, and a short-term trend in that direction is likely to start.

-If we have correctly identified which direction they have manipulated the market we can then understand which direction they intend to push the price.
-This is called the distribution phase of the market and is seen visually as a market trend.
+By correctly identifying which direction they have manipulated the market we can then understand which direction they intend to push the price, giving us a massive advantage.

 Hands down this is the easiest area for us to profit from but only if we can properly identify the first 2 steps in the process.